Uptown Festival

-Uptown Festival is the first album credited to American R&B group Shalamar, released in 1977 on the Soul Train label.
+Uptown Festival is the debut album by American R&B group Shalamar, released in 1977 on the Soul Train label.
 The album was in fact recorded by session singers.
-It peaked at #22 on the US R&B chart and #48 on the Billboard Albums chart.
+It peaked at No. 22 on the US R&B chart and No. 48 on the Billboard albums chart.

-The title track, "Uptown Festival," was recorded at Ike & Tina Turner's Bolic Sound studio.
+The title track, "Uptown Festival" was recorded at Ike & Tina Turner's Bolic Sound studio.
 It's a medley of ten Motown classics sung over a 1970s disco beat.
 The single was a hit in both the US and the UK.

 Singles

 Two singles were released from the album: